Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 An excerpt from Possession and Predation:

-“Of course, nothing indicates that all the manifestations of human contact with extraterrestrial entities is parasitical and negative.
+“Of course, nothing indicates that all the manifestations of human contact with extraterrestrial entities are parasitical and negative.
 But it would serve us well to understand those cases that are.
 “Whatever the case, parasitism and predation resemble a kind of psychological warfare of which the aims are not known, but which deserves to be taken very seriously, without making a mental illness out of it.

 http://web.archive.org/web/20051024093310/http:/www.metahistory.org/Gossens.php

 Although I have never seen Flyers, I have encountered mysterious inorganic beings that can communicate with us.
-They long for our energy, and some of them are hostile.
+They long for our energy and some of them are hostile.

 https://www.bibliotecapleyades.net/nag_hammadi/contents.htm

-But here is where I go back to basics: the ego is a master at deception—a liar, and the father of them.
-Let me quote from the paragraph above: “But due to the intrusion of the archons, this native mind can be subverted . . .” this is exactly what the ego does.
-It occupies and subverts our minds.
+But here is where I go back to basics: the ego is a master at deception—a liar and the father of them.
+Let me quote from the paragraph above: “…due to the intrusion of the archons, it is subverted and occupied. . .”
+But that is exactly what the ego does.
+It subverts and occupies our minds.
 That is why Don Juan tells Castaneda (when facing the mud shadows) not to be afraid but to keep his inner silence so the flyer will leave.

 I am not denying the existence of the flyers.
 I saw a picture once (taken with an infrared camera) in which two creatures resembling amoebas hovered in our atmosphere.
 They were not visible to the naked eye, but the unknown entities were there.
 Were they archons?

-A story about Buddha says that once one of his students, who had limited intelligence and was unable to understand the teachings despaired in frustration while being rejected by the sangha.
-When shamefully escorted out by his brother, the Buddha noticed and figured out what occurred.
+It is said that once one of Buddha’s students, who had limited intelligence and could not understand the teachings, despaired in frustration while being rejected by the sangha.
+While escorted out by his embarrassed brother, the Buddha noticed, figured out what was occurring, and intervened.
+He escorted him to a small stupa where two monks were sweeping.

-Now, I understand that this may be a didactic story, not an actual event; but the fact remains that our mind is a two-edged sword that requires discipline.
-If not, our ego will will gain control and release all our future fears and past misdeeds, spawning the negative energy and attitude our enemies crave.
 And pertinent to my point: our ego is not indigenous to us; it forms around the age of two or three when we start identifying objects separate from us.
 That is the moment when the lady that lifts you becomes your mother—another human being.
 Or the structure you are under becomes a table or a chair, displaying separation.
-And the ego (I) is born.
-According to shamans, it forms to help us navigate and interrelate in the world of form.
-But it rebels and instead of remaining a helpful guardian, it becomes a despotic guard.
-It will impersonate us.
-And gradually, it will make us believe it is us.
-It is not: it is only the gatekeeper of a dream, the collective dream.
-We are the dreamers.
+And the ego ( I ) is born.

 Work in Progress!